 Table of Contents

 DIM pricing refers to shipping costs that factor in the dimensional weight (DIM) into the overall price it will cost to ship a package.
 If the DIM weight exceeds the actual weight of the item, the DIM weight is then used to calculate the price instead.

-Before 2015, major couriers had a simple formula to calculate costs of shipping items.
+Before 2015, major shipping companies had a simple formula to calculate costs of shipping items.
 The weight of the item, and the distance the item needed to travel were the standard factors influencing the price of shipping.
 The greater the weight and the greater the distance the more expensive it was to ship.
-However major couriers have recently begun adding a third factor into their formula; the size of the item to be shipped.
+However major carriers have recently begun adding a third factor into their formula; the size of the item to be shipped.

 What is dimensional weight?